I Am My Own Messiah

 James Tenney/Marc Sabat/Father Ted Tyler

 "As the time approached for Jesus to be taken up to heaven, he resolutely set out for Jerusalem.
 As they were walking along the road a man said to him, 'I will follow you wherever you go'.
-Jesus replied, 'Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay his head'."
-(This passage is abridged; the speaker chose to omit Luke 9:52 - 9:56)
+Jesus replied, 'Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay his head'." - Luke (abridged)

-The spoken audio used here was taken from a Youtube video uploaded by Father Ted Tyler (username frejtyler), a Catholic priest of the diocese of Parramatta in Sydney, Australia.
+The spoken audio used here was taken from a Youtube video uploaded by Father Ted Tyler, a Catholic priest of the diocese of Parramatta in Sydney, Australia.
 The music samples are from an mp3 encoding of a recording of Marc Sabat performing James Tenney's Koan, as it was originally written for solo violin.
-Koan is one of Tenney's Postal Pieces, so named because he had them printed on postcards.
-Relatively simple instructions are given for performing each piece.
-Koan continually oscillates between two notes, starting at the G below middle C and the D just above it, and rises using a "very slow glissando" so the performer will "gradually move toward (the) bridge, until nothing but noise is heard".
+Koan is one of Tenney's Postal Pieces, so named because he had them printed on postcards; simple instructions are given for performing each piece.
+Koan continually oscillates between two notes, starting at the G below middle C and the D just above it, and rises using a "very slow glissando" so the performer will "gradually move toward (the) bridge, until nothing but noise is heard", encouraging listeners to be especially attentive to both the moment and the overall form.

 2. In the Waiting Room

-The most important thing I deal with is the fact that any exertion increases my sickness, which causes my symptoms to flare.
+The most important thing I deal with is the fact that any exertion intensifies my sickness, causing my symptoms to flare.
 This includes the exertion required by reading.
 Reading makes the skin on my hands wrinkle and turns my scalp to a white, oily film.
 It causes my skin to tingle with peripheral neuropathy.
 It makes my head hurt and gives me what is known as "mental fog", which makes thinking difficult and painful.
 It inflames my tinnitus and makes me more sensitive to light, sound and heat.
-It causes my achilles tendon to ache.
-It increases my overwhelming exhaustion.
+It causes my achilles tendons to ache.
+It increases my crushing exhaustion.
 So I tried using the ReadPlease text-to-speech software to turn reading into a listening experience.
-This was far from a perfect solution, though; the software reads the web text, but I still have to go to the physical effort of copying the text and pasting it into the software.
+This was far from a perfect solution, though; the software read the web text, but I still had to expend effort copying the text and pasting it into the software.
 The intellectual depth of the reading, or listening, material matters as well.
-Reading or listening to articles about sports at Cyclingnews.com or ESPN.com requires much less effort than reading or listening to poetry or art analysis or music theory.
+Reading or listening to articles about sports requires much less effort than reading or listening to poetry or art analysis or music theory.

-The subject of the waiting room itself is an intensely personal and painful one for me.
+The idea of the waiting room itself is a painful one for me.
 I saw a doctor in Lancaster, Kentucky who claimed he could cure my chronic fatigue syndrome when no other doctor could.
 I will never forget sitting in the waiting room, which I think of as not looking much different from the one Bishop experienced as a child.
-The doctor's office was in a very old house; the furnishings seemed like they hadn't been updated in many years.
-During my final visit, the doctor took a sample that was especially painful to give -- I yelped when I produced it -- and my cry was heard in the waiting room by the friend who drove me to the doctor's office that day.
+The doctor's office was in a very old house and the furnishings seemed like they hadn't been updated in many decades.
+During my final visit, the doctor took a sample that was difficult to give.
+I yelped when I produced it; my cry was heard in the waiting room by the friend who drove me to the doctor's office that day.

 3. Death by Levaquin Triadic Memories